bitegarden/bitegarden.github.io/_posts/2020-02-06-report-2-0-released_en.md

 ---
 ## And one more thing...

-We have removed all the gargabe stuff and make it easier to use.
+We have removed all the garbage stuff and make it easier to use.
 You won't need to configure anything to get your PDF report, and we have removed the required OpenOffice installation to convert ODT templates.
 This was something we really didn't like at all.